Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene85.jpg
   narration: "<p>Things have heated up in the Sahel, with a sudden and huge Songhai
     army descending on Constantine.
-Barring any sudden peace treaty, the city is history — and Askia might drag Tlemcen down with it for good measure.
+Barring any sudden peace treaty, the city is history —and Askia might drag Tlemcen down with it for good measure.
 We can see injured soldiers on the Libyan front, but neither side appears to have made much impact on the other up there.</p>"
 - scene_number: "86"